 Follow molecular interactions with FLIM-FRET

 Modern research investigates how molecules interact to accomplish vital tasks.
-Successful biomedical studies use FLIM-FRET to explore these interactions.
+FLIM-FRET is the gold standard to explore these interactions.

 It enables FRET in highly dynamic cellular events.
 You can acquire and interpret FRET data in your daily experiments.